MushroomFleet/citation-needed-skill/README.md

 A Claude skill that accepts articles, reports, and documents, verifies every factual claim via web search, and produces a standalone `_citation.md` report alongside your original file — without ever modifying it.

+There is an optional ["Collect Citations" skill](https://github.com/MushroomFleet/collect-citations-skill) which is designed to work with the output from this skill.

 ---

 ## What It Does